-For me, one of the main reasons to study MBA is to seek an answer for my career in terms of management skills in the global economy.
-I was fascinated by how the huge gap between different countries’ wealth level.
-For example, after my study trip, I was travelling to Switzerland for leisure with the most expensive McDonald’s big mac meal I ever eat.
-It cost me 12 Swiss Franc, which is about $93 Hong Kong dollar!
-In Germany, the exact same quality big mac meal costs 7 Euro, which is about $62 Hong Kong dollar.
-Meanwhile, the world seems really unfair if you were born in a poorer economy within same Eurozone, such as Romania rural poverty with people suffering in horrors from human trafficking.
-During my visit to Berlin, Hamburg, Munich, and Frankfurt on this trip, I witness the success factors of Germany with anti-fragile throughout my visits to Berlin, Hamburg, Munich, and Frankfurt.
+One of the key reasons I decided to pursue an MBA was to find a solution for my career in terms of management skills in the global market.
+The vast disparity in wealth levels between countries interested me.
+For example, following my research trip, I went to Switzerland for a vacation and ate the most expensive McDonald’s big mac meal I’d ever had.
+It cost me 12 Swiss Francs (about $93 in Hong Kong dollars)!
+A similar quality Big Mac meal costs 7 Euros in Germany or roughly $62 in Hong Kong.
+Meanwhile, the world looks unfair if you were born in a weaker economy within the Eurozone, such as Romanian rural poverty with people suffering horribly due to human trafficking.
+On this journey, I saw the success elements of Germany with anti-fragile throughout my visits to Berlin, Hamburg, Munich, and Frankfurt.

 I can use what I’ve learned at the management level to create an anti-fragile workplace.
 We need to establish a corporation that can deal with unpredictability and uncertainty going beyond resilience or robustness in this changing digital environment, as we have seen in Germany.
 Small flat teams are antifragile, whereas huge hierarchical structures are unstable.
 Antifragile firms develop thinking that embraces trying while avoiding the too-big-to-fail notion.
 Managers are concerned about centralised power, and leaders trust team members to handle complicated challenges and decentralised decision-making.